 Community Clovers meets at Christ’s Community Methodist Church on the third Monday of the month.

-Teen Council is open to all 4-H members 13 and older.
-Meets first Thursday of every other month at the University of Missouri Newton County Extension Center, 18728 Hwy 59, at 6 pm.
+Teen Council is open to all 4-H members age 13 and older.
+Meets the second Sunday of every other month at the Newton County University of Missouri Extension Center, 18728 Hwy 59, at 2:30 p.m.

 4-H clubs are open to ages 8 to 18.
 Clubs meet monthly for group activities and club business.
 Each club elects officers and has an approved adult leader who supervises club activities.
 Club members also enroll in projects in their areas of interest.